pluralsight/PS-AutoLab-Env/README.md

 ### Customizing a Lab

 It is possible to customize a lab configuration by editing the `VMConfigurationData.psd1` file that is in each configuration folder.
 You must modify the file before creating the lab.
-For example, the configuration my use Server Core and you want the Desktop Experience on the server.
+For example, the configuration might use Server Core and you want the Desktop Experience on the server.
 Open the file in your scripting editor and scroll down to find the Node definitions.

 ```powershell
 @{